COPA releases videos of crash that killed woman, off-duty CPD officer

 In a letter dated Aug.
 25, Chicago Corporation Counsel Edward N. Siskel granted the request for an extension, moving the deadline to release the videos to Sept.
 25. Both letters were released in the case file on COPA’s website.

-Adams’ family filed a federal lawsuit days after the crash, naming the City of Chicago, Clark’s estate and the unknown driver of the pursuing police vehicle as defandants, the Sun-Times reported at the time.
+Adams’ family filed a federal lawsuit days after the crash, naming the City of Chicago, Clark’s estate and the unknown driver of the pursuing police vehicle as defandants, the Chicago Sun-Times reported at the time.
 The suit charges Clark with civil battery for “driving at reckless speeds though a residential neighborhood,” and claims the city should have disciplined the pursuing officer.